pypa/pip/docs/html/topics/configuration.md

 Additionally, the environment variable `PIP_CONFIG_FILE` can be used to specify a configuration file that's loaded first, and whose values are overridden by the values set in the aforementioned files.
-Setting this to {ref}`os.devnull` disables the loading of _all_ configuration files.
+Setting this to {any}`os.devnull` disables the loading of _all_ configuration files.

 ### Loading order